c3d/xl/doc/HANDBOOK_3-types.md

 element in a `complex`, since for example `complex(1.3)` would not match the shape and not have the right type.

+Using the shape explicitly given for the type is called the _constructor_ for the type.
+By construction, the constructor can never fail or build a partial object.
+If an argument returns an [error](#errors) during evaluation, then that `error` value will not match the expected argument, except naturally if the constructor is written to accept `error` values.

-Using the shape explicitly given for the type is called the _basic type constructor_.
-From this, your code can create as many _alternate constructors_ as necessary.
-For example, you may create an imaginary unit, `i`, but the only way to do that is with a basic constructor:
+Often, developers will offer alternate ways to create values of a given type.
+These alternate helpers are nothing else than regular definitions that return a value of the type.
+For example, you may create an imaginary unit, `i`, but the only way to do that is ultimately with a constructor:

 ```xl
 i   is complex(0.0, 1.0)